DigitalCyan/helium/README.md

 yarn install
 ```

-4. Create a `.env` file:
+4. Make sure to set up your `config.json` as this is where your key and prefix go.
+Use `config.example.json` as a blueprint.
+For example:
 ```
-touch .env
+{
+    "token": "YourSuperSecretBotToken",
+    "prefix": "?"
+}
 ```

-5. Set your environment variables in the `.env` file.
-(Check `.env.example` to see how it's done)

-6. Run the dev script:
+5. Run the dev script:
 ```
 yarn dev
 ```

-7. Go to the discord server and send your bot a command!
+6. Go to the discord server and send your bot a command!

 # Features and structure
 ## Command modules